1. Home

 El Barranco & Darwin Bay

-PM: This bay has its origin when the crater of this island collapsed below sea level.
+PM: This bay originated when the crater of this island collapsed below sea level.
 The wet landing is on a beautiful white coral sandy beach.
-This is a favorite island for birdwatchers that allow the following species to be seen: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned, and black-crowned lava herons, and yellow warblers.
+This island is a favorite destination for birdwatchers, allowing the observation of several species including: red-footed boobies, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned and black-crowned lava herons, and yellow warblers.

 Plazas & Santa Fe